Clementine951/MOONSHOT-DISPOSABLE/Documents/Version2/BusinessPlan.md

 **Total Monthly Cost (current stage):** ~€10–€25
 **Total Annual Estimate (iOS only):** ~€200–€300
 **Android Launch Additional Cost (one-time):** ~€23

-Perfect!
-Here’s the next section with a **Funding Overview** and **Team Profile**, tailored to your solo-founder situation and early-stage status:

 # 💼 Funding